Position Type: Full-time, salaried

 - Other duties and projects as assigned.

-- Master’s Degree in Social Work or related field and five years’ experience in family and children’s services with progressively responsible duties in administration, unless otherwise approved by the Lifeline Board of Directors.
+- Master’s Degree and at least five years’ experience in family and children’s services with progressively responsible duties in administration, unless otherwise approved by the Lifeline Board of Directors.

 - This position works in a professional office environment, although travel around the local community and the state is necessary from time to time.